IDW Publishing announces Richard Stark’s Parker: The Martini Edition: Last Call

 Introduction

 Darwyn Cooke does one in-depth interview for each volume in his series of comic book adaptations of Richard Stark’s [pseudonym of Donald Westlake] Parker novels.
 (Here are the interviews for The Hunter and The Outfit.)
-For his new one, The Score, he was kind enough to invite The Violent World of Parker to conduct the interview.
-“I thought it was time I geared whatever big interview I did more towards Don’s [Donald Westlake’s] fans, rather than my own,” he told us.
+For his new one, The Score, he was kind enough to invite The Violent World of Parker to […]

 The Grofield Files: The Blackbird (1969) by Richard Stark; a review

 Let’s have the third of my reviews of Westlake’s Alan Grofield novels, which, as we’ve established, I’m re-posting from Existential Ennui ahead of a new review of the fourth and final book in the series, Lemons Never Lie.
-That review will be along next week (all being well), so for now, here’s what […]
+That review will be along next week (all being well), so for now, here’s what I […]

 An essay on The Hunter by Duane Swierczynski, plus 100 thrillers

-Duane Swierczynski (or, as I like to call him, “Coach K”) is the author of, amongst many others, The Wheelman, a most excellent Parker homage–I’ve been meaning to give it a proper writeup for some time now, but I can’t find my (inscribed!) copy in order to deliver the reread and writeup it […]
+Duane Swierczynski (or, as I like to call him, “Coach K”) is the author of, amongst many others, The Wheelman, a most excellent Parker homage–I’ve been meaning to give it a proper writeup for some time now, but I can’t find my (inscribed!) copy in order to deliver the reread and writeup it deserves. […]

 Essential Darwyn Cooke interview on The Outfit (and other things)